charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Final2019.md

 Load your docker containers on AWS and send me a link to your working code.

 I don't care how you get running.
 If necessary, pull your latest code to AWS.
 Then build.
 Then send me a link to your running code.
+In other words, you don't have to use Docker Hub.

 ## Puppeteer